aquirogasi/Topline-Performance/README.md

 1) Matrix visual to show Total Transactions, Total Profit, Profit Margin, and Return Rate by Product_Brand (on rows)

-2) KPI Card to show Total Transactions, with Start of Month as the trend axis and Last Month Transactions as the target goal
+2) KPI Card to show Total Transactions, with Start of Month as the trend axis and Last Month Transactions as the target goal.
+Two additional KPI Cards for Total Profit (vs. Last month Profit) and one for Total Returns (vs. Last Month Returns)

 3) Map visual to show Total Transactions by store city & Slicer for store country